The Bankrate promise

 - Movie tickets

-Everyone needs some fun in their lives, so it’s important to take some time to relax and spend some money on things that you enjoy.
-Setting aside a specified portion of your income gives you the ability to buy a new outfit or book a weekend getaway and still maintain your budget.
+Everyone needs some fun in their lives, so it’s important to devote some of your money to things you enjoy.
+Setting aside a specified portion of your income for this purpose gives you the ability to start a new hobby or book a weekend getaway and still maintain your budget.

 20 percent for savings

 If you have debt, you can dedicate a portion of your savings to making additional payments to pay down your balances.
 This is even more crucial if you have high-interest debt, such as credit card debt or an auto loan.
 This will get you out of debt sooner, freeing up space in your budget in the future.
 It also helps you save money on interest payments.

 An example of a 50/30/20 budget